AmateurAudioDude/MetricsMonitor/README.md

 The following variables can be changed in the metricsmonitor.json config file:

     "sampleRate": 48000,          //  Enter the supported sample rate of the input audio card here: 48000 for displaying the FM audio spectrum / 96000 for displaying the FM baseband and 192000 for the MPX spectrum.
 The default is 48000.
+	"fftSize": 512,               //  Here you can change the frequency sampling rate for the spectrum display.
+The higher the value (e.g., 1024, 2048, 4096), the better the frequency resolution, but also the higher the CPU load.
+The default is 512.
+	"minSendIntervalMs": 30       //  Here you can change the sampling frequency of the audio signal.
+The higher the frame rate (FPS), the more frequent the sampling and the higher the CPU load.
+The default is 15.
+	"SpectrumAverageLevel": 15    //  This variable determines the number of frames from which a smoothed spectrum is averaged from the raw spectrum.
+The larger the value, the stronger the smoothing; the smaller the value, the faster and less pronounced the smoothing.
+The default is 15.
     "stereoBoost": 1,             //  If the audio signal is too weak, a gain factor for the audio display can be set here (1 - default).
     "eqBoost": 1,                 //  If the audio signal is too weak, a gain factor for the equalizer display can be set here (1 - default).
     "MODULE_SEQUENCE": "1, 2, 0"  // Here you can set the module display and order: 0 - Audio + Equalizer / 1 - Audio + PILOT/MPX/RDS / 2 - Spectrum Analyzer.
 Single values ​​or comma-separated values ​​can be entered ("1, 2, 0" - default).